/*

 <div class="choice-list">

 Sixty seconds.
-Autopilot is holding heading and altitude.
-You look up, confirm your position against the MFD.
+The autopilot holds heading and altitude while your head is down.
+You look up, confirm position against the MFD, breathe.
 Set.

 You read back, start the turn, start the descent.